verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 ## Fluent Operator
-To push the logs from the Fluent Bit to OpenSearch, you need to create OpenSearch User that has access to push the logs.
+To push logs from Fluent Bit to OpenSearch, you need to create an OpenSearch user that has access to push the logs.

-### Create OpenSearch Role with Access to Push Logs
+### Create OpenSearch role with access to push logs

-You need to create an `OpensearchRole` that has access to push the logs to OpenSearch.
+You need to create an `OpensearchRole` that has access to push logs to OpenSearch.
 Apply the following `OpensearchRole` resource.

 The instructions assume:
-1. OpenSearch Operator is installed in `logging` namespace.
+- OpenSearch Operator is installed in the `logging` namespace.
-2. `myIndex` is the index where Fluent Bit will push the logs.
+- `myIndex` is the index where Fluent Bit will push the logs.

 {{< clipboard >}}
 <div class="highlight">